tutek1/DTLabs/08_UI/lab08.md

 2. **Set** the `Anchor Preset` to `Center`

 #### Anchor Problem
-You might notice, that even thought we set the `Anchor Preset` of the `VBoxContainer` to `Center` it is **not in the center of the screen**.
-The `Anchor Preset` option sets the position the `Control` node (all 2D UI nodes) in relation to its parent `Control` node.
+You might notice that even though we set the `Anchor Preset` of the `VBoxContainer` to `Center`, it is **not in the center of the screen**.
+The `Anchor Preset` option sets the position of the `Control` node (all 2D UI nodes) in relation to its parent `Control` node.

 If we look at the `Control` parent node → `MainMenu`, we can see that its size is `(0, 0)`, and it is aligned to the `Top Left`.
 We want the `MainMenu` to encompass the whole screen, and we can do it easily, without setting exact values of the screen.

 - **Set** the `Anchor Preset` of the `MainMenu` to `Full Rect`.

-Now, the outline of the `MainMenu` fills the whole screen and the `VBoxContainer` is in the middle of the screen.
+Now, the outline of the `MainMenu` fills the whole screen, and the `VBoxContainer` is in the middle of the screen.

 ![](img/AnchorMainMenuTop.png)